nembrinj/protofablab/2025/projects/Group103/README.md

 - *Centering*:
 In practice, our camera is not exactly centered on the ramp.
 But this is also not necessary, it can be approximate, as we use the funnel to help guide the LED-ball into the spinning wheels of the DC-motors.
 Instead our camera is just placed on the side of the ramp, which still makes it approximately close to the ramps center.
 To adjust for our offset, instead of centering the LED around the exact vertical center line the x-axis of the cameras image, we offset this by a constant.
 We further, consider an allowed error, since the funnel allows for small inaccuracies.
 Thus, in the centering phase, we turn the robot while very slowly moving forward, such that the led ball is within this allow error centered on the vertical x-line.

-Given this vertical line, we can check the LED's x-offset to it and let our robot slowly turn until the LED's blob on the image is located approximately within the vertical x-line + the allowed error.
+Given this vertical line, we can check the LED's x-offset to it and let our robot slowly turn until the LED's blob on the image is located approximately within the vertical x-line plus the allowed error.

 - *Approaching*:
-We can then fairly assume that since the LED ball is in clear view, their aren't any obstacles between us and the LED ball in front.
+We can then fairly assume that since the LED ball is in clear view, there aren't any obstacles between us and the LED ball in front.
 This is based on assuming a typical squared theatre stage.
 Still, there could be wall or an obstacle behind the LED ball; so, we still need to check for obstacles in front.
 If there is one too close, then this implies that our large propulsion construct in front, won't make collecting the ball without hitting a wall.
 Otherwise, in the approaching phase, the robot, simply moves straight while correcting slightly its direction to keep the LED ball approximately centered.

 - *Collecting*:
 As soon as the LED is approximately close, we switch to collecting it.
 This we detect by checking when the LED-ball moves below a certain horizontal y-axis on the camera.
 This presumes the camera is angled to point slightly downwards, otherwise, this won't work.